logsem/clutch/src/diffpriv/private_multiplicative_weights/README.md

 This algorithm is working.
 There is just a point to raise.
 The implementation is derived from C.Dwork book on differential privacy (!!!cite better), in which the threshold is computed in order to match an accuracy statement.
-Since we are working on databases with small domain, the threshold often get really high.
+Since we are working on small databases, the threshold often get really high.
 Then very few updates are made and the execution is not interesting.
 Then we can lower manually the threshold to get an interesting output.
 Even if it does change something about the accuracy statement, it do not change anything for the privacy one.